More

 Food production is estimated to be responsible for one-quarter1 to one-third2 of the world’s green house gas (GHG) production.
 Just over 50% of these gases are attributed to crop production and land use for human and livestock consumption1.

 Regenerative agriculture or ‘regen ag’ is a system of farm practices which actively regenerates and revitalizes the soil.
 Healthier soil results in not only higher crop yields, but also increased green-house gas sequestration.
-Avena partners with farmers, researchers, civil societies and customers to identify and promote regen ag farming practices.
+Avena partners with farmers, researchers, civil societies and customers to identify and promote regenerative agriculture farming practices.

 These practices aim to: